Chinese Internet Giant Tencent Posts Lowest Annual Profit Since 2019

 The issuance of all new game licences was frozen for nine months in 2021, and approvals have not since returned to the speed and reliability of previous years.

+"Hunyuan is now achieving top tier Chinese language performance among large language models in China and worldwide," he said, adding: "We are rapidly improving the model's text-to-picture and text-to-video capabilities."

-But despite the push into AI, gaming still represents Tencent's most important business, Li told AFP, adding that "in the short term, there's not much expectation that the revenue from AI products could cover the costs".
+However, despite the push into AI, gaming still represents Tencent's most important business, Li said.

+"In the short term, there's not much expectation that the revenue from AI products could cover the costs."
-As many Chinese tech giants rush into AI, tencent remains cautious about making big moves, Beijing-based tech expert Kevin Zhou told AFP.

 The firm is seeking to enhance its position in the video games sector by acquiring stakes in emerging studios, particularly in Europe.